Development workers (m/f/d) as Digital Ambassadors

 Job description

-Our Digital Ambassador initiative aims to provide disadvantaged groups, communities and civil society organisations in Africa with better access to the latest digital technologies and enable them to use these better.
+Under the motto "promoting inclusive digital change", our Digital Ambassador initiative aims to provide disadvantaged groups, municipalities, and civil society organisations in partner countries with better access to and improving their use of relevant digital technologies.
 In this way, more people should benefit from the opportunities offered by digitalisation.
-In particular, the initiative promotes access to the internet in rural areas, digital literacy among women, girls and young people and digital support for civil society processes.
+In particular, the initiative promotes the use of the internet in rural areas, digital literacy among women, girls and young people, and digital support for democratic processes.

 Your tasks